virtualgraham/random_mapping_monte_carlo/README.md

 `iterations`: The number of times to repeat the depth mapping per instance of a random mapping function.
 Rule of thumb is at least 50 * 2^mapping_size_bits to 100 * 2^mapping_size_bits.

 `rounds`: The number of random mapping functions to generate and iterate.
-Generally 1000 to 10000, unless computationally infeasable.
+Generally 1000 to 10000, unless resource bound.

 ```